 The Early Alert Process

-- Instructor identifies students who are having difficulty in class due to any of the following: Attendance, Excessive Absences, Tardiness, Low test and/or quiz scores, Personal concern, Other
+- Instructor identifies students who are having difficulty in class due to any of the following: attendance, excessive absences, tardiness, low test and/or quiz scores, personal concern, or other.

 - Notification is sent by the instructor through the Early Alert System

-- An email is automatically sent to the student success coordinator
+- An email is automatically sent to the Student Success Center Coordinator.

-- Coordinator/student services specialist contacts student and addresses the issue
+- Student Success Center Coordinator/Student Success Advisor contacts student and addresses the issue.

-- Coordinator/student services specialist updates faculty on the status of the early alert via email.
+- Student Success Center Coordinator/Student Success Advisor updates faculty on the status of the early alert via email.

 Student Success Center Coordinator

 Student Services Specialists are available on each campus to assist students who need help in dealing with personal difficulties.
 Referral services may be provided to currently enrolled students.

 Counseling assistance and information concerning substance abuse and its treatment may be obtained from student services personnel at each of the college’s campuses.
 Services are also available from the following agencies: